andrew-d-jackson/apollo-next-suspenseless-streaming/README.md

 - The client will then update it's cache to the one streamed down, rerender the ui and then switch to regular SPA behaviour.

 ## Future improvements that could be made

+This probably doesn't play very well with mutliple suspense boundaries on a page already, but I think it could be made to work.

+At the moment we stream the whole cahce over at once, this could be updated to stream results as they arrive which would make it play nicer if there is one long query on a page.

 Ideally i'd like to be able to specify in the query options when a query should get data and render: something like `{ renderPolicy: 'stream' | 'ssr' | 'client' }`. `stream` would mean that the query should be streamed as it now is in this package. `ssr` would mean that the query should be fetched and rendered during SSR for SEO reasons. `client` would mean that the query is never ran on the server and would be performed on the client once hydrated.